OldrichKruchna/remote-handbook/README.md

 ## How to enhance remote work

 1. Let the whole team to work remotely, especially PO/PM
-2. Try it at least for few weeks
+2. Try it at least for few weeks or few days per week
 3. Evaluate results

 ## Meet in person